Kubernetes

 Persistent Volume (PVC)

-Create Persistent Volume
+Create a Persistent Volume

-Delete Persistent Volume
+Delete a Persistent Volume

 Dynamic Persistent Volume (PVC)